pankaj7017523537/pankaj7017523537/README.md

 #### 🔍 About Me
 - 🎓 Pursuing B.Tech in Computer Science from Galgotias University
-- 📍 Based in Aligarh, Uttar Pradesh
+- 📍 Lives in Aligarh, Uttar Pradesh
 - 🧠 Interested in Artificial Intelligence, Machine Learning, Deep Learning, and Web Development
 - 💡 I build projects that solve real-life problems and improve quality of life
 - 🧪 Currently researching brain tumor detection using ML & medical imaging